403-html/mochawesome-json-to-md/CONTRIBUTING.md

 - use `docs:` prefix for documentation only changes (example: this CONTRIBUTING.md or README.md)
 - use `chore:` prefix for changes that don't affect the meaning of the code (build process, package manager, etc.)

-Same for commits, but PRs affecting the changelog so they'll be seen finally.
+Same for commits, but PRs affecting the changelog, so they'll be seen finally.

 **Only** difference in commits naming is that commits which change something for release (like bumping version of the package) should be tagged with description "release", like `chore(release): bump version`.